pe1rrr/linbpq_rtg/README.md

 If you wish to add radio ports to BPQ, the numbers 1-9 are available.
 QtSoundModem is defined as a usable example for those without a hardware TNC (its very good on HF!).
-QtSoundModem can also be configured to work as a KISS TNC which may be desirable for VHF usage (multiuser).
+QtSoundModem can also be configured to work as a KISS TNC which may be desirable for VHF usage (multiuser), and KISS mode is mandatory to use if you wish to utilise NETROM functionality.